-A classic Russian four ingredient vegan cold beet salad made with garlic, walnuts and vegan mayo.
+A classic four ingredient vegan cold Russian beet salad made with garlic, walnuts and vegan mayo.
 A perfect wintery side dish that’s ready in 30 minutes.
 Gluten free and dairy free too.
+Can be made vegan.

 Back in December when catching up with a friend I remember telling her that I felt like my Christmas Holidays would run right into January, with the new year really starting in February for me.

 So far January has been a continuation of the party that started at Christmas time.
 After celebrating my mom’s birthday in New York two weekends ago, I spent a few nights with a friend in Brooklyn, before heading down to Philly for a friend reunion and then a friend’s wedding.
 Then I drove back up to Boston and had my closest friend staying with me for a few nights.

 And now I’m jetting off to Chicago for yet another friend trip.
 It’s been a busy month.